filesetserve/filesetserve-app/README.md

-# File Set Serve App
+# FileSetServe Full App
-Deploy-ready starter.
+A full mock-up with login and dashboards.